banisterious/obsidian-hermetic-compass/docs/planning/calculation-implementation.md

 2. Clarify how the birth number maps to Thoth deck cards
 3. Implement the yearly card progression formula
 4. Build out the remaining calculations in priority order
+5. Review and update package.json keywords to optimize plugin discoverability in Community Plugins

 ## Questions for Discussion